 As many of these assignments have extended over a number of years, members of the group have been engaged on an ongoing basis to provide advice on a variety of construction-related issues, including claims.
 Members of the group have been involved in complex RFP and similar procurement processes for public infrastructure projects, including public-private partnerships.

-The Group also includes dispute resolution specialists experienced in a wide variety of construction matters that have been resolved by negotiation, mediation, arbitration or litigation.
+The Group also includes dispute resolution lawyers experienced in a wide variety of construction matters that have been resolved by negotiation, mediation, arbitration or litigation.
 These have involved complex claims disputes as well as the more common issues arising from the tendering and procurement process, change orders and claims for extras, changed conditions, liens, bonds, inadequate design or specifications and other related matters.
 Our litigation lawyers have appeared before all levels of courts and various alternative dispute resolution forums.

 The Group’s activities include: